 return await executeWithAudit(action, preview, context);

-Deletion protection is the last line of defense — a hard infrastructure-level constraint that prevents destruction of critical resources regardless of who or what issues the command.
-This is not about permissions or approvals.
-It is about making certain catastrophic actions physically impossible without a separate, deliberate process.
+Deletion protection is the last line — a hard infrastructure constraint that prevents destruction of critical resources regardless of who or what issues the call.
+This is not access control.
+This is making certain actions physically impossible without a separate, deliberate process executed by something other than the agent.

-The data pipeline agent that deleted 18 months of audit logs could not have done so if the storage bucket had object lock enabled with a retention policy.
-The Terraform agent could not have destroyed the database if prevent_destroy = true was set in the resource configuration.
-These are five-minute configuration changes that prevent million-dollar incidents.
+The pipeline agent that deleted 18 months of audit logs would have failed at the storage layer if object lock and a retention policy had been enabled.
+The Terraform agent could not have destroyed the database with prevent_destroy = true set on the resource.
+These are five-minute configuration changes that close the door on million-dollar incidents.

 Infrastructure Deletion Protection Checklist